 - Prescription: Clarinex and Xyzal are oral medications.
 Astelin is a prescription nasal antihistamine spray.
 Prescription antihistamine eye drops include Patanol and Elestat and Optivar.

 When you are exposed to an allergen -- for example ragweed pollen -- it triggers your immune system.
 People with allergies demonstrate an exaggerated immune response.
 Immune system cells known as "mast cells" release a substance called histamine, which attaches to receptors in blood vessels, causing them to enlarge.
 Histamine also binds to other receptors causing redness, swelling, itching, and changes in secretions.
 By blocking histamine and keeping it from binding to receptors, antihistamines prevent these symptoms.

 Many older over-the-counter antihistamines may cause drowsiness.
 Newer, non-sedating second- and third-generation antihistamines are available over-the-counter or by prescription.

 Decongestants relieve congestion and are often prescribed along with antihistamines for allergies.
 They can come in nasal spray, eye drop, liquid, or pill form.

-Nasal spray and eye drop decongestants should be used for only a few days at a time since long-term use can actually make symptoms worse.
+Nasal spray and eye drop decongestants should be used for only a few days at a time, because long-term use can actually make symptoms worse.
 Pills and liquid decongestants may be taken longer safely.

-Sudafed tablets or liquid, Neo-Synephrine and Afrin nasal sprays, and some Visine eye drops are available over the counter.
+- pseudoephedrine (Sudafed tablets or liquid, Actifed), phenylephrine (Neo-Synephrine) and oxymetazoline (Afrin) nasal sprays, and some Visine eye drops

 How Do Decongestants Work?